 This was a milestone day for the trail, as the sign unveiling and ribbon cutting took the bold vision of this legacy trail from strategy to reality.

-In attendance were representatives from the Credit Valley Trail Leadership Council, CVC Board of Directors, CVC Foundation Board of Directors, Mississaugas of the Credit First Nation Community, and generous project supporters - The Greenbelt Foundation and 407 ETR.
+In attendance were representatives from the Credit Valley Trail Leadership Council, CVC Board of Directors, CVC Foundation Board of Directors, Mississaugas of the Credit First Nation Community, Greenbelt Foundation and 407 ETR.

 Online Conservation Auction